#{ServerName}

 Good to know

-- Canine control: None - dogs allowed all year round!
+• Canine control: None – dogs allowed all year round

 Handy tips for beach days with your doggy

-We know that if you are reading this, you are a loving owner with experience, so we don’t want to give a long list of rules and regulations that you will have already thought about.
-However, here’s a short list of a few things that no pooch owner will mind being reminded about:
+We know that if you are reading this, you are a loving owner with experience, so we don’t want to give a long list of rules and regulations that you have already thought about.
+However, here’s a short list of a few things that no dog owner will mind being reminded about:

-- Take care with tides – the only thing worse than being stranded is being stranded with a dog.
+• Take care with tides – the only thing worse than being stranded is being stranded with a dog

-- Keep dogs under control around children, wildlife and livestock.
+• Keep dogs under control around children, wildlife and livestock

-- Cliff edges are nearer than you think – keep canines on leads.
+• Cliff edges are nearer than you think – keep canines on leads

-- Only allow dogs to bathe in shallow waters – currents can be deceiving.
+• Only allow dogs to bathe in shallow waters – currents can be deceiving

 Dog-friendly beach holidays